 Hearing loss can be as simple as an impacted ear canal wax to malformations of the hearing organ.
 At West Houston ENT and Sleep Center, we provide a thorough evaluation to correctly and accurately diagnose your child’s hearing loss.
 We offer complete ear examinations and obtain comprehensive hearing tests to rule out hearing loss as a cause of speech delay.
 Dr. Ludwick takes pediatric hearing loss seriously and ensures his parents understand the cause and all available treatment options.

 Congenital neck masses

 - Branchial cleft cysts -

 Recurrent respiratory papillomatosis

-In addition to managing allergies and performing tonsillectomies, Dr. Ludwick is well versed in head and neck surgery and routinely evaluates and treats children for an array of neck lump, bumps, and conditions.
-He also evaluates children for voice and breathing problems, and is proficient in laryngoscopy and bronchoscopy.
+In addition to managing allergies and performing tonsillectomies, Dr. Ludwick is well versed in head and neck surgery and routinely evaluates and treats children for an array of neck lumps, bumps, and conditions.
+He also evaluates children for voice and breathing problems and is proficient in laryngoscopy and bronchoscopy.